openebs/openebs/k8s/upgrades/1.0.0-1.1.0/README.md

 As you might have seen by now, control plane components and data plane components work independently.
-Even after the OpenEBS Control Plane components have been upgraded to 1.1.0, the Storage Pools and Volumes (both jiva and cStor) will continue to work with older versions.
+Even after the OpenEBS Control Plane components have been upgraded to 1.2.0, the Storage Pools and Volumes (both jiva and cStor) will continue to work with older versions.

 You can use the below steps for upgrading cstor and jiva components.

 Starting with 1.1.0, the upgrade steps have been changed to eliminate the need for downloading scripts.
 You can use `kubectl` to trigger an upgrade job using Kubernetes Job spec.

 The following instructions provide details on how to create your Upgrade Job specs.
+Please ensure the `from` and `to` versions are as per your upgrade path.
+The below examples show upgrading from 1.0.0 to 1.2.0.

 ### Upgrade the OpenEBS Jiva PV